-The venue is the woodturning area in the courtyard of the National Trust’s idyllic Lower Brockhampton House.
-The Wood Turning workshop is equipped with plenty of shave horses and pole lathes to enable learners to make a wide range of beautiful and functional items.
-Possible projects range from a rolling pin, rounders bat or spinning top to a lidded shrink pot or a mallet.
+The venue for these sessions is in the workshop shelter in the woods next to May Hill scout hut and campsite.
+The workshop is equipped with plenty of shave horses and pole lathes to enable learners to make a wide range of beautiful and functional items.
+Possible projects include a rolling pin, a rounders bat, a spinning top or a mallet; or maybe you have your own ideas...
 Certainly one finished item, maybe two or more are achievable in the day.

-The source of the materials is all around – Lower Brockhampton Estate has 700 acres of woodland, and is an ancient woodland site, managed in a sensitive and sustainable way.
-Native hardwoods are harvested on within the estate, to be crafted into a range of items, using traditional methods and simple hand tools.
+The source of the materials is all around – May Hill woodlands comprises 100s of acres of ancient woodland, managed in a sensitive and sustainable way.
+Native hardwoods are harvested within the estate, to be crafted into a range of items, using traditional methods and simple hand tools.

 Enjoy this ancient and absorbing craft, coached by an experienced artisan tutor, and take the fruits of your labour home with you at the end of the day!

 Cancellation and a full refund can be obtained up to 8 weeks before the course starts.
 Start dates may be amended on request.